ClickSentinel/betbot/docs/ADMIN_FLOW_EXAMPLE.md

    - Update the session's dedicated live embed so the final state is visible in the bet channel

 Notes
-- `!openbet` now creates a session with a dedicated live message and timer; `!opensession` remains available when you want to choose a session ID explicitly.
+- `!openbet` now creates a session with a dedicated live message and timer; explicit `!opensession`/`!closesession` commands are no longer required.
 - The bot uses per-session timers to compute remaining time in the embed; this is resilient across restarts because the absolute close timestamp is stored in the session data.

 *** End of example ***